 Schools are given a pupil premium for:

 In March 2018 the Government announced that free school meals would only be available to children in KS2 whose families have a net income of £7400 or under, effective from 1 April 2018.
 If your child was previously entitled to free school meals but is no longer, they will still receive pupil premium based on the 'Ever 6' qualification (a pupil who has ever had free school meals in the past six years).

 Prior to April 2018, children qualified for free school meals – and accordingly pupil premium – if you received any of the following benefits:

 These benefits have now been rolled into a single benefit, called Universal Credit.
 From April 2018, free school meals and pupil premium will only be allocated to pupils with a family income under £7400 (net) per year.

 Please contact the school office and we will be able to tell you what you need to do to register your child as eligible.

-Since September 2014, all children in Reception and Years 1 and 2 have qualified for , regardless of their family income, but only the children who would qualify for free meals under the above income-based criteria will receive the pupil premium.
+Since September 2014, all children in Reception and Years 1 and 2 have qualified for free school meals, regardless of their family income, but only the children who would qualify for free meals under the above income-based criteria will receive the pupil premium.

-, as they are best placed to identify what would be of most benefit to the children who are eligible.
-Often, : for example, if the money is used to fund an additional teaching assistant who works across the whole class, rather than providing one-to-one support.
+Schools can choose how to spend their pupil premium money, as they are best placed to identify what would be of most benefit to the children who are eligible.
+Often, all of the children in a class will reap some benefit from how the school spends its pupil premium: for example, if the money is used to fund an additional teaching assistant who works across the whole class, rather than providing one-to-one support.
 But research shows that the fund does help to narrow gaps between disadvantaged children and their peers, particularly in English and maths.